mattiasgeniar/Varnish-URL-Purger/readme.md

 2. a purge() command to actually purge the URL
 3. an ACL to only allow purging from certain IPs, including this host

-For concrete examples, check the ACL, vcl_miss() and vcl_hit() parts at the following VCL file: https://github.com/mattiasgeniar/varnish-3.0-configuration-templates
+For concrete examples, check the ACL, vcl_miss() and vcl_hit() parts at the following VCL file: [Varnish 3.0 Configuration Examples](https://github.com/mattiasgeniar/varnish-3.0-configuration-templates)